You want smart political talk without the meltdowns?

 Like it's even possible that the election could be influenced by others.

-But but the larger point that I want to emphasize here is that there is no serious person out there who would suggest somehow that you could even you could even rig America's elections.
+But the larger point that I want to emphasize here is that there is no serious person out there who would suggest somehow that you could even rig America's elections in part because they're so decentralized and the numbers of votes involved.

-There's no evidence that that has happened in the past, or that there are instances in which that will happen this time.
+There's no evidence that that has happened in the past or that there are instances in which that will happen this time.

-And so uh I'd invite Mr. Trump to stop whining and go try to make his case to get votes.
+And so I'd advise Mr. Trump to stop whining and go try to make his case to get votes.

 And if he got the most votes, then it would be my expectation of Hillary Clinton to offer a gracious concession speech and pledge to work with him in order to make sure that the American people benefit from an effective government.

-And it would be my job to welcome Mr. Trump, regardless of what he said about me or my differences with him on my opinions, and escort him over to the Capitol, in which there would be a peaceful transfer of power.
+And it would be my job to welcome Mr. Trump, regardless of what he said about me or my differences with him on my opinions, and escort him over to the Capitol in which there would be a peaceful transfer of power.

 That's what Americans do.

-That's why America's already great.
+That's why America is already great.

 One way of weakening America and making it less great is if you start betraying those basic American traditions that have been bipartisan and have helped to hold together this democracy now for well over two centuries.